 STRA 6228 (2).
 GLOBAL STRATEGY.
-This course focuses on issues related to competing in global industries for both single and multi-business firms.
-Key topics addressed are: sources and dynamics of comparative advantages; modes of entry into foreign markets, such as joint venture, acquisition and greenfield investment; global sourcing for operations and information technology; and the structure of multinational firms.
-The course will use cases and readings.
+Focuses on issues related to competing in global industries for both single- and multibusiness firms.
+Key topics addressed include sources and dynamics of comparative advantages; modes of entry into foreign markets, such as joint venture, acquisition, and greenfield investment; global sourcing for operations and information technology; and the structure of multinational firms.
+Uses cases and readings.
 Prerequisite or corequisite: STRA 6201.

 STRA 6232 (2).
 INNOVATION AND STRATEGIC CHANGE.
-This course will focus on the challenge of introducing new technologies and processes in single- and multibusiness firms.
-We will look at a range of companies selling both services and products.
-Our approach will be to examine the change in its strategic and organizational context, especially regarding issues of path dependence, absorptive capacity, appropriability, and, more generally, the stages of industry evolution.
+Focuses on the challenge of introducing new technologies and processes in single- and multibusiness firms, looking at a range of companies selling both services and products.
+Examines change in its strategic and organizational context, especially regarding issues of path dependence, absorptive capacity, and appropriability.
+Also, more generally, the stages of industry evolution.
 Prerequisite or corequisite: STRA 6201.

 STRA 6236 (2).
 THE PRACTICE OF INTERNATIONAL BUSINESS.
-A course that equips students with a case-based, pragmatic understanding of international business in today's flat world.
+Provides a case-based, pragmatic understanding of international business in today's flat world.
 The nation's international trade and investments, already substantially above the gross domestic product figure, will climb in the next decade to several times GDP.
 International business skills will therefore become increasingly important for all managers.
-Answers questions such as: Where does one start?
-Why?
-And how?
-Examines how the international business environment (culture, history, governments, politics, law, war and demographics) affects the strategy and operations of the global firm.
-Includes a number of international business executives as guest speakers.
-The course concludes with presentations of team projects and the creation of scenarios for the future.
-Prerequisite: Strategic Management
+Examines how the international business environment (culture, history, governments, politics, law, war, and demographics) affects the strategy and operations of the global firm.
+Includes a number of international business executives as guest speakers, presentations of team projects, and the creation of scenarios for the future.
+Prerequisite: STRA 6201.

 STRA 6295 (2).
 DIRECTED STUDY IN STRATEGY.
-Student works directly with a professor on a specific project or projects.
+The student works directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
 Students are responsible for submitting a proposal to a professor for directed study credit.

 STRA 6410 (4).
 VENTURE CAPITAL PRACTICUM.
-This course provides students with handson-venture capital experience, applying the skills developed in finance, strategy, and entrepreneurship courses.
-Students partner with local venture capital firms and meet weekly outside of class to identify, qualify, analyze and present recommendations regarding prospective investments for the Cox M.B.A.
+Provides hands-on-venture capital experience applying the skills developed in finance, strategy, and entrepreneurship courses.
+Students partner with local venture capital firms and meet weekly outside of class to identify, qualify, analyze, and present recommendations regarding prospective investments for the Cox M.B.A.
 Venture Fund.
-Topics covered include filtering and qualifying opportunities presented by entrepreneurs in business plans, evaluating funding presentations, basic due diligence, and portfolio company management.
+Topics include filtering and qualifying opportunities presented by entrepreneurs in business plans, evaluating funding presentations, applying basic due diligence, and managing a portfolio company.
 Acceptance to the course is competitive and based on submitted applications.
-It is preferred that applicants have taken STRA 6219 Private Equity and Venture.
+It is preferred that applicants have taken STRA 6219.
 An application does not guarantee admission.

 STRA 6495 (4).
 DIRECTED STUDY IN STRATEGY.
-Student works directly with a professor on a specific project or projects.
+The student works directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
 Students are responsible for submitting a proposal to a professor for directed study credit.